 The Edward J. Minskoff Pavilion is located on Shaw Lane, connected to the Eppley Center and North Business Building.
 It is a state-of-the-art facility covering 100,000 square feet, and houses both the Russell Palmer Career Management Center as well as the Full-Time MBA program.
 The Minskoff Pavilion’s design is focused around the concept of enhancing the Broad student experience with flexible spaces and cutting-edge technology.
 A Panera Bread is also located on the ground level of the facility.

-The North Business College Complex is located on Bogue Street, connected to the Eppley Center.
-Situated on the banks of the Red Cedar, the BCC is currently home to many core business courses as well as many of the offices of Broad’s faculty, including the Office of the Dean.
+The North Business Building is located on Bogue Street, connected to the Minskoff Pavilion and Eppley Center.
+Situated on the banks of the Red Cedar, it is currently home to many core business courses as well as many of the offices of Broad’s faculty, including the Office of the Dean.
 A Starbucks is also located on the ground level of the facility.

 Address: 632 Bogue St, East Lansing, MI 48824

 The Eugene C. Eppley Center is located on Shaw Lane in the heart of MSU’s main campus.
 It is connected to the Minskoff Pavilion and North Business Building.
 Eppley Center is home to offices for faculty and staff, as well as student services.
 The School of Hospitality Business, Department of Finance, Multicultural Business Programs (MBP) and Undergraduate Academic Services (UAS) are all housed in Eppley Center.

 Since opening in October 2001, the James B. Henry Center for Executive Development has served as Michigan State University’s primary home for professional and executive education.
 Located just southwest of the main MSU campus, the Henry Center is the site of Broad’s Executive Development Programs and also serves as the Lansing campus for the Broad Executive MBA program.